BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/Double_opposing_Kinects/Calibration_Acquisition/README.md

 #Kinect Calibration Data Acquisition
 -------------------------------------
 ##Introduction
 This application is used to acquire, visualise (on-line) and record RGB, infrared, depth and skeleton data frames at 30fps and provides RGB, depth and body Meta data which can be used to synchronise RGB, depth and body data.
-It is very similar to the **[Single Kinect Data Acquisition](https://github.com/BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/tree/master/Single_Kinect)**.But, it can also acquire the infrared data frames which must be used for estimating the calibration parameters.
+It is very similar to the **[Single Kinect Data Acquisition](https://github.com/BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/tree/master/Single_Kinect)**.
+But, it can also acquire the infrared data frames which must be used for estimating the calibration parameters.
 This is a Windows form-based application and completely implemented in C++ using Microsoft Visual Studio 2012.
 We have also used third party libraries which are explained in Dependencies section.

 **If you use any form of this source code in your research, kindly cite [1].**